dudds6699/Quake-2/readme.txt

+What we have here is the Quake 2 game engine compiled in Visual Studio 2013 with the project files it works just needs to copy the baseq2 folder from your legit copy of quake 2 and you can play it now i'm not sure if i'm going to do anything else with this.

+Just thought it would be cool if some one would need an easier way to start game engine programming now.

+#### Original Read Me Begins #####

 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't